SAP/transactional-storage-framework/doc/architecture.md

 * Acquire exclusive locks on target data.

 As soon as target data is evaluated, the target data is locked for deletion through the access controller.
+The deletion is atomically completed when the transaction is committed.

 * Generate log records.

+Log records containing the data identifiers are generated and persisted in the disk.

+* Mark the target data deleted.

+The corresponding data is marked deleted in the persistence layer.

 * Commit the transaction.

-* Rollback the transaction.
+* Garbage collect the access controller.

+The access controller entries are garbage collected if all the current and future readers see the deletion.

+* Deallocate pages.

+Pages which only contain deleted data without associated access controller entries are pushed into the free page pool.

 ### MVCC Garbage Collection

 * Deleted data.

-The access controller keeps access control data of deleted data until the data becomes completely unreachable.
-The access controller notifies the owner of the deleted data that it is going to delete the corresponding access control data before actually deleting it, so that the owner is able to unlink all the possible paths to the data; here, the ordering between the access controller manipulation and unlinking must be kept since transactions check the access control data first, and then if the data is still reachable afterwards.

 * Dangling data.